 Some aspects of this will change depending on whether you’re getting married and having your intimate wedding in Scotland or Northern Ireland.
 So do check out the laws carefully for your country of choice.

-Some things can get complicated, like if you do not live in England or Wales, but you wish to get married here, check out Gov.uk for more help and if you want to get married in Cumbria or the Lake District (who wouldn’t? it is stunning!) then check out Cumbria.gov.uk.
+Some things can get complicated like if you do not live in England or Wales, but you wish to marry here, check out Gov.uk for more help and if you want to get married in Cumbria or the Lake District (who wouldn’t? it is stunning elopement destination!) then check out Cumbria.gov.uk for places to elope.

 Photo from Catherine & Rory’s 3805 Mile Elopement on Hadrians Wall

 In England and Wales, you can elope in a religious or civil wedding ceremony.
 For a religious ceremony, you will need to contact the specific religious celebrant, IE: the vicar to see what is required at that particular parish.

 For a civil ceremony elopement in England or Wales you will need:

 - To be 16 or older, if under 18 you will need permission from your parents or guardians.

 - Not already married or in a civil partnership.

 - And finally to be a British citizen.
 Have indefinite leave to remain.
 Or have a valid permit/ Visa to marry if you’re a foreign national.